Ghostachio/Ghostachio/README.md

 JavaScript (ES6+)
 React JS
 Tailwind Css
+Bootsrap
 Responsive Web Design
 Git and GitHub

 🌱 Learning Goals:
-I'm currently exploring React, and I'm excited to dive into Next.js.
+I'm currently exploring React, and I'm excited to dive into Backend Technologies.
 My goal is to become proficient in creating seamless and user-friendly web experiences.

 🤝 How I Can Contribute:
 I'm ready to collaborate and contribute to open source projects.
 Whether it's fixing bugs or adding new features, I'm eager to learn and make a positive impact on the community.